 Church and Community Internship Program

-Note: Download pdf forms to interactively fill and email.
+Note: Download the latest Adobe Acrobat Reader here to interactively fill out and email forms.

 - Internship Design.
 Emerge is designed to fit the unique needs of each intern by helping the intern assess strengths and weaknesses.
-A custom-designed program of directed study in spiritual formation, character development, personal management, spiritual gifts, and practical ministry will enable the intern to maximize their kingdom potential.
-During the retreat, the intern and mentor will complete an Emerge Learning Covenant.
-The Emerge Timeline gives an overview of the entire program.
+A program of directed study in spiritual formation, character development, personal management, spiritual gifts, and practical ministry will enable the intern to maximize their kingdom potential.
+During the fall retreat, the intern and mentor will complete an Emerge Learning Covenant.
+The Emerge Timeline Checklist gives an overview of the entire program.

 - Retreats.
-To facilitate connectedness among interns, a fall and winter retreat will be conducted each year, with attendance at both required of interns.
-Retreats will include classroom study, testimonials, entertainment, structured activities, and informal fellowship.
-Retreats will begin on Friday morning and conclude Sunday early afternoon.
-The fall retreat will be held at Rosedale Bible College (August 24-26, 2018) and the winter retreat at Rosedale International Center (February 1-3, 2019), both in central Ohio.
-Mentors are required to attend the fall retreat to receive specialized mentor training and also for purposes of relationship building with their intern.
-Mentors are welcome, but not required, to attend the winter retreat.
-We encourage interns to keep in touch with each other outside the retreats.
+To facilitate connectedness among interns, a fall and winter retreat will be conducted each year, with intern attendance required at both retreats.
+Retreats will include classroom study, testimonials, social activities, and informal fellowship.
+Retreats will begin on Friday morning and conclude Sunday late morning.
+The fall retreat will be held at Rosedale Bible College (August 23-25, 2019) and the winter retreat at Rosedale International Center (January 30-February 2, 2020), both in central Ohio.
+Mentors are required to attend the fall retreat to receive specialized mentor training and also for purposes of relationship building with their intern but not the winter retreat.
+Interns are encouraged to keep in touch with each other outside the retreats.

 - Practical Ministry.
 (4 hours per week) Practical ministry could include assignments within the church such as worship leading, Christian education, youth ministry, evangelism, pastor training, small group leadership, and discipleship.
 Assignments may also include involvement in the community such as pregnancy care centers, public and private schools, immigration centers, and anti-human trafficking centers.
 The practical ministry component is normally under the supervision of the mentor, but ministry assignments in the community or otherwise outside the mentor’s expertise may require supervision by others.